Flat quasi-coherent sheaves as directed colimits, and quasi-coherent cotorsion periodicity: Introduction

 \subsection{Acknowledgement}

-The authors are grateful to Michal Hrbek, Silvana Bazzoni, and Souvik Dey for helpful discussions.
+The authors are grateful to Michal Hrbek, Silvana Bazzoni, Souvik Dey, and Alexander Sl\'avik for helpful discussions.
+We also want to thank the anonymous referee for his insightful reading of our manuscript and several helpful suggestions.
+In particular, the problem described in Remark~\ref{prolongation-problem-remark} was spotted by the referee.
 This work is supported by the GA\v CR project 20-13778S.
 The first-named author is also supported by research plan RVO:~67985840.

 \Section{Preliminaries on Categories of Flat Modules and Complexes} This paper is written in category-theoretic language, and accessible categories play an important role.
 We use the book~\cite{AR} as the main background reference source on accessible categories.